mihailthebuilder/fight-alerts-backend/README.md

 - make generic pipeline work using the repo hosted on GitHub
   - you can't use the local repo because the files aren't being copied into the container
   - use [this guide](https://www.jenkins.io/doc/pipeline/tour/hello-world/#examples)
   - I'm struggling to connect the Jenkins pipeline to the repo on GitHub.
-I have some access rights issues, [this](https://stackoverflow.com/questions/61105368/how-to-use-github-personal-access-token-in-jenkins/61105369#61105369) might offer an explanation
+I have some access rights issues, [this](https://stackoverflow.com/questions/61105368/how-to-use-github-personal-access-token-in-jenkins/61105369#61105369) might offer an explanation.
+A good way might be to somehow set up the access using Docker CLI, then have a go at it again.
 - customise pipeline

 Move `scraper` and `handler` to a separate package